aymendirar/sm213-asm-shl/README.md

 ## Contributing

 I don't claim that this is good or efficient Regex.
 Feel free to add or correct anything :)

+## Known Issues

+-   Referencing a label that has the same name as instruction (ex. having a label for a function named 'add' and calling `j add`) will highlight the label as if it were an instruction